 A serialized inventory provides pharmacies with a single, centralized source of truth about inventory that spans the continuum of care and pharmacy locations.
 It also drives reporting capabilities, inventory analytics, and secure data sharing across the enterprise and with external trade partners, allowing pharmacies that implement a serialized inventory to recognize many of these benefits immediately.

-Phase II of the US Drug Supply Chain Security Act (DSCSA) becomes law in November 2020 and requires that all pharmacies receive only serialized products from suppliers.
+Phase II of the US Drug Supply Chain Security Act (DSCSA) became law in November 2020 and requires that all pharmacies receive only serialized products from suppliers.
 This means each unit of purchase must include a Global Trade Item Number (GTIN), a serial number, a lot number, an expiration date, and a 2D data matrix barcode, which enables these data fields to be easily scanned.

 The new track and trace regulations provide a clear opportunity to capitalize on the business benefits of 2D scanning and serialized inventories, and many pharmacies are getting started now.

 A serialized inventory—or serialized data repository, as it is sometimes called—can provide detailed information about pharmaceutical products right down to the unit of purchase.
 While traditional pharmacy inventory systems show the quantity of products in stock, a serialized inventory offers far greater granularity and can differentiate and track individual items in a lot or case.